s-pietz/s-pietz.github.io/README.md

 ## Work with Penguins

 I started learning how to use R code by working with the Palmer Penguins data set.
-We ran an analysis using a smal subset of 44 penguins.
+We ran an analysis using a small subset of 44 penguins.
 If you're interested, you can view my analayis [here](https://s-pietz.github.io/BioStatisticsAnalysis/Penguins_Analysis2_1_17.html).

+## Work with Great Lakes Fish

+I then began an alaysis with a data set of various species of fish found in the Great Lakes regions.
+If you're also interested in this data, you can view my analysis [here]((https://s-pietz.github.io/BioStatisticsAnalysis/GreatLakesFish.rmarkdown).

 Alt-H1